Independent contractor benefits: a complete guide

 Independent contractor examples

-Independent contractors work in many industries.
-If you provide services to multiple clients, you may be an independent contractor.
-Here are some common examples:
+Independent contractors work across many industries and skill levels.
+If you provide services to multiple clients and control how you complete your work, you may already qualify as an independent contractor.

 - Skilled tradespeople such as electricians, plumbers, and carpenters